akibledger/akibledger.github.io/README.md

 - All data stored locally in your browser
 - No cloud storage - your information never leaves your device
-- Passwords are hashed before storage
+- Access key provides simple but effective protection
-- Each user's data is completely separate
+- Data persists across browser sessions

 ## Data Management

-### Export Data
+### Export Your Data (Requires Access Key)
 - Export all data as JSON files
-- Includes transaction history and user information
+- Includes transaction history and summary statistics
 - Perfect for backups or transferring to other systems

-### Import Data
+### Import Data (Requires Access Key)
 - Import previously exported JSON files
 - Merge with existing data or start fresh
 - Maintains data integrity and formatting